Ron472/cobot_visualisation/README.md

 rosrun cobot_visualisation visualisation_node
 ```
 # Nodes used for normal operation:
 Requires that the path planner node is already running.
 The object detection node will provide data for the distance_node.
+Run the following commands in seperate terminals:
 ```
 rosrun cobot_visualisation distance_node
 rosrun cobot_visualisation visualisation_node